rpdelaney/l4d2-tourney-rules/rules.md

 ### 2.2 Playoffs

 Once the first section is completed, \[TBD\] teams will move on to the playoffs.
-The playoffs section will be a single-elimination knockout tournament.
+The playoffs section will be a double-elimination knockout tournament.

 #### 2.2.1 Playoffs Map pool